helospark/SparkBuilderGenerator/README.md

    Fixed dialog issue when combined with DevStyle Darkest Dark plugin, also made dialogs more responsive and updated icon
  - 0.0.19
    Fixed ClassCastException when Java file includes an enum as the first type.
+   JsonPOJOBuilder annotation is not generated when the default builder names is not overridden

 ## The generated code looks like the following: